 Szymanowski Variations on a Polish Theme Op 10

 Acclaimed by The Telegraph as a pianist of ‘amazing power and panache’, Clare Hammond is recognised for the virtuosity and authority of her performances and has developed a “reputation for brilliantly imaginative concert programmes” (BBC Music Magazine).
 In 2016, she won the Royal Philharmonic Society’s ‘Young Artist Award’ in recognition of outstanding achievement while in 2020 she gives her debut recital for the International Piano Series at the Southbank Centre.

-Schumann’s multi-movement Humoreske is a Romantic piano cycle reflecting the composer’s many emotions at the time of writing, and Rachmaninov’s Op 36 Sonata is a great Romantic showpiece.
+Schumann’s multi-movement Humoreske is a Romantic piano cycle reflecting the composer’s many emotions at the time of writing, and Szymanowski’s Variations on a Polish Theme Op 10 composed in 1904, is rooted in the Romantic tradition with its virtuosic arrangements based on Polish folk song.
 They are divided by a new Clare Hammond commission from composer Hywel Davies, Elternszenen, a work resembling Schumann’s Kinderszenen both in its form, as a series of short character pieces, and its title, which suggests how the piece should be played rather than imposing a narrative.